aslikr42069/gimp_hollow_circle_script/README.md

-# Hollow Circle
+# Hollow Circle and Rectangle
-A script for making a hollow circle in GIMP, which normally is kind of a pain.
+A script for making a hollow circle and/or rectangle in GIMP, which normally is kind of a pain.

 # Why?
 Because I saw a post making fun of GIMP users because it's not always apparent to new users of GIMP as to how one would make a hollow circle, so I decided to make a little script that automates the process.